zdravkov/kendo-docs/api/wrappers/jsp/splitter/pane.md

 ### resizable `boolean`

-Specifies whether a pane is resizable (
+Specifies whether a pane is resizable (true) or not resizable (false).

 #### Example
     <kendo:splitter-pane resizable="resizable">